 The French film pioneer Abel Gance (1889-1981) is said to have stated that the task of every filmmaker is placing a sun into every image.
 However, a director can only achieve this when he is able to rely on organisational support.
 Filmmaking is project work and film is team work.
 And, frequently, a logistical nightmare.
 Not only image and product films, but even online videos are surprisingly often subject to prototype character.

 Sponsored films share this property with feature films.
 Like the deceased producer Bernd Eichinger, numerous producers call themselves “fire extinguishers” and also think that one of their most important tasks lies in organising the telling of a story.

 Project.
 For creative ears, the term alone is exceedingly unsexy.
 However, communication with film and video requires the regular visualisation of what it means to be active in project business.
 Indeed, project work in itself holds little glory.
 It should and even must exist!
 Because, wherever true creativity is given room to play, stable framework conditions become relevant for success.
 Anything else is unprofessional.

-Let’s take a closer look at the individual components of a project: The ABC of project work.
+Let’s take a closer look at the individual components of a film: The ABC of project work.
 We first need to mention that, as is always the case with theory, only differentiated implementation in relation to the respective task results in a practicable guideline.
-The project manager is usually faced with an entire series of challenges.
+The production manager is usually faced with an entire series of challenges.